-Originally known as Wat Pa Yeah, (Temple of the Bamboo Grove), no-one is actually sure of its founding date but it has been around for a while and legend has it that in 1434 its stupa was struck by lightning and fell apart to reveal a concealed, emerald Buddha image.
+Originally known as Wat Pa Yeah, (Temple of the Bamboo Grove), no-one is actually sure of its founding date but it has been around for a while since legend has it that in 1434 its stupa was struck by lightning and fell apart to reveal a concealed, emerald Buddha image.
 (Phra Kaew means green, or emerald, Buddha in the Thai language).

 The story of the jade figure is a convoluted one.
 It is said to have been originally sculpted in India in 234 BCE and found its way via Sri Lanka to Angkor from where it was taken as loot by the Siamese to eventually finish in Kamphaeng Phet.
 In the 14th century the king of Chiang Rai somehow got his hands on it and moved it back to his hometown and installed it in what is today Wat Phra Kaew though not before, for reasons best known to himself, having it covered in stucco.
 It appears it was then more or less forgotten about until the aforementioned lightning strike in 1434.

 The Buddha then went on a second odyssey—this time around northern Thailand—before finishing its days in its current location in Bangkok in the temple of the same name.
 A replica was made from Canadian jade in celebration of the Queen Mother’s 90th birthday which is the one you’ll see displayed at this site today.
 With its tiny but lush gardens and large stands of bamboo, Wat Phra Kaew comes with peaceful and picturesque grounds while at the base of the enclosure that holds the jade replica there’s even a pond playing host to giant turtles.